tonyjurg/Nestle1904GBI/README.md

  * [usecases](docs/usecases#readme): examples of using this dataset.

 See <a href="https://archive.org/details/the-greek-new-testament-nestle-1904-us-edition/mode/2up" target="_blank">here</a> a scan of the orginal publication: Nestle, Eberhard. Η Καινή Διαθήκη Novum Testamentum Graece (New York: Fleming H. Revell Company, 1904).
-The 1913 reprint is available <a href="https://archive.org/details/hkainediathekete00lond" target="_blank">here</a>.
+The 1913 reprint (7th edition) is available <a href="https://archive.org/details/hkainediathekete00lond" target="_blank">here</a>.

  Attribution: "MACULA Greek Linguistic Datasets, available at <a href="https://github.com/Clear-Bible/macula-greek/" target="_blank">GitHub</a>.
 See [here](resources/sourcedata#readme) for licence of the source data.